 Buyers will also be able to opt for all-wheel drive in the form of the EQS 580 4MATIC ($120,160).
 At the top of the range, the most expensive EQS Pinnacle will reach $126,360 and come with a head-up display, four-zone climate control, more creature comforts for rear passengers.

 In terms of price, the EQS will be considerably more expensive than a Tesla Model S (which starts at roughly $90,000 before incentives).
 While both models offer a 4-door layout, the EQS arguably focuses on a greater combination of luxury features rather than pure sportiness.

 0-60 mph acceleration times for the EQS have not yet been announced, but it remains to be seen how efficiently the car's powerful powertrain will move such a large vehicle.
 There remains the possibility that the EQS may qualify for a $7,500 federal EV tax credit and plug-in rebates.

-Stay tuned for a full overview closer to launch.
+Stay tuned for a full overview.